The Claromentis Blog | Intranet & Digital Workplace News

 • Generally speaking, access to cloud intranets can’t be limited to an organisation’s local network without extra customisation.

-How to set up an intranet site: best practices for a local intranet
+How to create an intranet site: best practices for a local intranet

 Consider your business requirements

-When you’re contemplating how to create a local intranet website, it’s important that you take your business requirements into account.
+When you’re contemplating how to create an intranet site locally, it’s important that you take your business requirements into account.
 Here are some elements you should consider:

 • Intranet server installation: Who in your company will be responsible for creating the server that will host your intranet?